ordepdev/ordepdev.github.io/_posts/2016-05-12-immutability-and-defensive-copying.markdown

 ---
 layout: post
 title: "Immutability and defensive copying"
 date: 2016-05-12
-categories: [programming,java]
+categories: [ programming, java ]
 ---

 immutable data type; has the property that the value of an object never changes once constructed.

 In Java, we can enforce immutability with the *final* modifier.
 When declaring a variable as final, we are promising to assign it a value only once.

 What's the point of immutable types?